 Cost-plus, or time-and-materials bids are often used on jobs with a lot of unknowns and hidden conditions, such as repair work.
 While generally used for smaller jobs, these contracts are sometimes used for large jobs as well.
 Whenever the plans and specs are fuzzy for whatever reason (never a good idea), cost-plus may be the only way to proceed.

 On jobs with many unknowns, the client can benefit from cost-plus pricing, in theory, because the contractor does not have to add big “fudge factors” into his fixed bid to cover the unknowns.
 The homeowner pays only for the actual work completed.
 Without adequate protections built into the bid, however, the owner is taking on an enormous risk that job costs will spiral out of control.
 There is little incentive for the contractor to get the job done quickly and cheaply.

 The two main variations of this approach to bidding are cost-plus-a-percentage and cost-plus-a-fixed-fee.

 Cost-plus-a-percentage.
 In this scenario, the contractor bills the client for his direct costs for labor, materials, and subs, plus a percentage to cover his overhead and profit.
-This should be an open book process where the client sees documentation of all hard costs.
 The problem with this approach is that the contractor has no real incentive to complete the job quickly or cheaply – the longer he takes and more he spends, the larger his profit — not necessarily a good deal for the owner.

 Cost-plus-a-fixed-fee.
 In this scenario, the contractor bills the client for direct costs, plus a fixed fee for overhead and profit.
 In this case, the contractor is motivated to complete the job quickly and cheaply, or his overhead and profit percentage keeps dropping.
 If the customer increases the scope of work through change orders or a changed scope of work, then the customer and contractor would need to renegotiate the fixed fee or follow a prescribed formula.